 If your child is unable to attend school or nursery for any reason please telephone or e-mail the school office to let us know.
-If your child has sickness or diarrhoea we ask that he/she does not return to school for 48 hours as this type of illness can be very infectious.
+If your child has sickness or diarrhoea he/she must not return to school for 48 hours as this type of illness can be very infectious.
 To encourage high levels of attendance, certificates are awarded to children at the end of the Summer Term for 100% attendance.
-The school's attendance data for 2016/17 is included at the end of the Prospectus.
-Attendance is monitored regularly through the year by the Education Welfare Service.
+The school's attendance data for 2017/18 is included at the end of the Prospectus.
+Attendance is monitored regularly through the year by the Education Welfare Service and parents are contacted if attendance is low.